NatLibFi/Annif/README.md

     uv sync

 By default development dependencies are included.
-Use the option `--extra` to install dependencies for selected optional features (`--extra foo --extra bar` for multiple extras).
+Use the option `--extra` to install dependencies for selected optional features (`--extra foo --extra bar` for multiple extras or `--group all` for all extras).
 There are also special extras for selecting the PyTorch backend for those optional features (`nn`) that depend on PyTorch: `--extra torch-cpu` will use the CPU backend and `--extra torch-cu128` will use the CUDA 12.8 backend.
 For a full set of extras with CPU-only PyTorch, use `uv sync --group all --extra torch-cpu`.

 By default the virtual environment directory is `.venv` under the project directory.